jpapiez/RatOS/site/docs/configuration/beacon_contact.md

 Check your build plate:

-- Create a scan bed mesh and save it as `Scan1`
+- Create a scan bed mesh and save it as a custom profile name
 - Rotate the build plate 90 degrees (rotate only the sheet, not the bed itself)
-- Create a second scan bed mesh and save it as `Scan2`
+- Create a second scan bed mesh and save it with a different profile name
 - If you observe that the mesh pattern follows the build plate when rotated, you need this compensation

 Scan 1